ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {CODE-TABS/}

 {NOTE: }
-Using `ToString` will serialize all the properties of the complex property into a single string, including names, values, brackets, and so on.
-The produced string is **not** a good feed for analyzers and is not commonly used for searches.
+Serializing all the properties of a complex property into a single string, including names, values, brackets, and so on, produces a string that is **not** a good feed for analyzers and is not commonly used for searches.
 It does, however, make sense in some cases to **project** such a string.
 {NOTE/}